RNCryptor/RNCryptor-cs/README.md

 **Note:** This codebase is in early alpha stage.
 Don't expect it to do much yet.

+**Note:** This project was forked from [here](https://github.com/RNCryptor/RNCryptor-cs)

+**Changes:** The main change is, you can encrypt any byte array now, not just strings.
+Byte arrays can be encrypted multiple times and still be decrypted.

 This project was developed using Mono on Mac OSX.
 Its compatibility with Windows platforms is presently unknown.